dkleftogi/IMC_DataAnalysis/README.md

 Title: Development of an antibody panel for Imaging mass cytometry to investigate cancer-associated fibroblast heterogeneity and spatial distribution in archival

-Journal: The paper is submitted to Frontiers in Oncology
+Journal: The paper is submitted to Scientific Reports

-Published: pre-print available at bioRxiv here: XXXXXXX
+Published: pre-print available at bioRxiv here: doi: https://doi.org/10.1101/2022.05.12.491175

 ## IMC data availability